overhide/overhide/docs/state-funnel.md

 If you design your system with the expectation of "bring your own data" as a fundamental tenet, you can have a much more manageable data set to enumerate and traverse.

 I don't mean literally.
 The data sits in *overhide*.
 I mean figurativelly; the team furnishes their own team-specific data by referencing relevant keys in the datastore.

+Queries to narrow down your data-set just to the records your team is interested in are not needed.

+However queries within your data-set are unavoidable for many applications.
+This cannot be relegated to the *overhide* as a back-end--as *overhide* is completelly uninterested in what your data is and cannot help.
+A judicious use of key-values to store metadata references can go a long way to quickly search through your domain.

+The *rolodex* as a binary-tree of key-values demonstrates this in the example below.

+> We have all intentions to bolster the [overhide.js](http://overhide.io/overhide/docs/overhide.js.html) client-side library with helper methods to aid application developers work with references in such binary-tree key-values.
+An *overhide* specific client-side reference/query framework if you will.
+This sort of boilerplate shouldn't have to be subsidized by the application developer.

 #### The Example